 Blanche throws Jane into the Lincoln and drives to the beach in hopes of evading the police.
 It’s there that Blanche confesses that it was she who caused the accident, deliberately trying to run Jane down for having mocked her at the party that night.
 Jane had somehow managed to avoid being hit.
 Blanche had snapped her spine but was able to crawl in front of the car to make it look like Jane was driving.

 The music now is Jane’s motif of “Letter to Daddy.”
 It is pitch black.
 The car pulls up to the beach.
 Jane has regressed so completely that she identifies the beach as being the place where she used to rehearse with her daddy.

 We see the ocean waves breaking against the shoreline and one solitary car, Jane’s 1941 Lincoln Convertible, parked on the road.

 Jane is flitting along the shore as it’s turning into dawn.
 She sits down next to Blanche who is lying like a corpse in black, Jane in soft flowing white.
 “Pretty soon the sun will come up and it will be nice.”
 She isn’t even cognizant of the fact that Blanche is most likely dying.

 She is speaking very kindly to Blanche.
 “You should look at the sea, it has all the lights on it.
 You used to like that.”
 She pulls the sand up around her feet like a happy child playing.

-Now a sunny crowded day at the beach, lots of cars and surfer rock n roll music on a transistor radio is permeating the beach with it’s summer vibe.
+Now a sunny crowded day at the beach, lots of cars, and surfer rock n roll music on a transistor radio are permeating the beach with its summer vibe.